Employers are responsible for preventing occupational accidents and illnesses (occupational safety). But employees also have a part to play.

 - Cantonal labour inspectorates

 - Federal Labour Inspectorate

-The monitoring costs are financed through supplementary premiums for occupational accident insurance.
-These supplementary premiums serve to cover the costs of the implementing bodies (Suva, cantonal labour inspectorates, Federal Labour Inspectorate) from their occupational safety activities.
-They are regulated in the Federal Council Ordinance on the Setting of Supplementary Premiums for Accident Prevention (SR 832.208).
+The costs of monitoring are financed through supplements on occupational accident insurance premiums.
+These supplements serve to cover the costs arising from the occupational safety activities of the executive bodies (Suva, cantonal labour inspectorates, Federal Labour Inspectorate).
+They are regulated by the Federal Council Ordinance on the Setting of Premium Supplements for Accident Prevention (SR 832.208).

 Last modification 16.06.2020